Bad Writing Bites Into Your Productivity Pie

-If an average employee spends 30 minutes a day, trying to figure out that email, report or other unclear written communication, that costs your organization $9 a day,$45 a week, $2,250 a year.
+If an $18 an hour employee spends 30 minutes a day, trying to figure out that email, report or other unclear written communication, that costs your organization $9 a day, $45 a week, $2,250 a year.

 Multiply $4,500 by your number of employees.

 Now factor in the higher cost of higher ups.
 If one $100K executive reads two 5,000 word documents a day, the cost is $10,440 a year, estimates Impact-Information.